Manav Gupta: Paintings

-An excerpt from his interview in Classic Feel, "a quest for light" highlights Gupta's use and significance of 'light' and 'hope' in his paintings: "Light is a common preoccupation among visual artists.
-Painters and photographers alike are always seeking to find light that illuminates their subjects in just the right way and to capture it – somehow to trap within the physical confines of their medium.
-For Manav Gupta, however, the concern with light goes beyond the problems of the medium to become the subject itself. 'for me it has always been a quest for light.' he says.
-'I seek light -in gaps, in crevices and ventricles of the rainforests.
-For me light is hope.
-It seeks you out amidst the darkness.
-So the process of seeking out and finding the way forward with that single streak of light has been the journey of my life and work.'
+Art critic Keshav Malik has written of Gupta's Rainforests and Umbilical Cords series that the works reflect 'a contemplation of the spiritual and the natural communion' in which 'images act as a vehicle of a visionary world that is itself the instrument of self-transcendence', and that the artist has 'come to understand light as that from which the objects we see are made', with the umbilical cord–rainforest imagery representing 'an epiphany of the universe continually opening up from sacred source, the centre of the birth of life'.

-Gupta's paintings are often described as capturing fleeting moments and emotions.
-They serve as a diary of his innermost thoughts and events, even though they are not autobiographical in nature.
-Gupta paintings have been critiqued to possess a universal quality due to their connection to the collective unconscious, his brushwork exhibits a sense of ease and relaxation.
-His use of colors, particularly blues, umbers, greens, oranges, reds, and indigos, creates a captivating interplay of shades and forms.
+In an interview in Classic Feel, Gupta stated: 'For me it has always been a quest for light.
+I seek light — in gaps, in crevices and ventricles of the rainforests.
+For me light is hope.'
+His paintings have been described as capturing fleeting moments and emotions, serving as a diary of his innermost thoughts though not autobiographical in nature.
+His brushwork exhibits a sense of ease and relaxation, and his use of colours — blues, umbers, greens, oranges, reds, and indigos — creates a captivating interplay of shades and forms.

-One notable aspect of Gupta's artworks is the use of titles in the form of Haiku-style poems.
-The titles, written as short poems, not only explain his thoughts but also contribute to the overall aesthetic of the paintings.
+One notable aspect of Gupta's works is the use of titles in the form of haiku-style poems, which not only explain his thoughts but also contribute to the overall aesthetic of the paintings.
 Gupta's love for nature is deeply rooted, stemming from his childhood experiences and close connection to earth and nature.
-This aspect is critiqued to be evident in his artworks.

-The "Earth series" by Gupta draws attention to the beauty of nature and reflects his love for music and poetry.
-Each artwork in the series is accompanied by a poem, highlighting the mystical and poetic elements of his paintings.
-Gupta's style effortlessly combines his skills as a poet and an artist, and it is critiqued to be sometimes unclear whether the poetry or the painting comes first in his creative process.
+The Earth series draws attention to the beauty of nature and reflects his love for music and poetry; each artwork in the series is accompanied by a poem.
+Gupta's style combines his skills as a poet and an artist, and it is sometimes unclear whether the poetry or the painting comes first in his creative process.

-Gupta has also used his paintings along with his poetry to create one minute and thirty second films as public service messages commissioned by the Ministry of Environments and Forests, Govt of India for television on climate change, sustainable development, ecosystems and alternate energy.

-Gupta has also used his paintings for creating dual and triple channel video installations in South Africa in 2013 and prototype 'digital viewing rooms' from the period of 2009 – 2012.
+Gupta has also used his paintings along with his poetry to create one-minute and thirty-second films as public service messages commissioned by the Ministry of Environment and Forests, Government of India, for television on climate change, sustainable development, ecosystems and alternate energy.
+Gupta has also used his paintings for creating dual and triple channel video installations in South Africa in 2013 and prototype 'digital viewing rooms' from the period of 2009–2012.